yasirsharif/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-02_instructions.md

 1. Create containers named **logs** and **data** within the awdlsstudxx storage account.

-1. Upload some data files to the data container of the storage account.

 ### Task 1: Create and configure a storage account as a Data Lake Store Gen II store.